Proof-of-Learning is Currently More Broken Than You Think: Background

 {\bf 3.
-Adversarial Examples for \pol:} Zhang \etal~\cite{zhang2021adversarial} introduce two techniques to generate shorter, {\em structurally correct} spoofs (see~\cite{jia2021proof}) by utilizing insight from evasion~\cite{goodfellow2014explaining, szegedy2013intriguing}.\footnote{Evasion, or creating adversarial examples is an inference-time attack against machine learning models where a perturbation is added to the inputs resulting in erroneous model predictions.} These strategies assume that the adversary has access to $W_T$ and the data that was used to obtain the proof, but no other information.
+Adversarial Examples for \pol:} \zhang introduce two techniques to generate shorter {\em structurally correct} spoofs (see {Section IV-A} in \jia), based on evasion~\cite{goodfellow2014explaining, szegedy2013intriguing} (\ie perturbing inputs to create adversarial examples which result in erroneous model predictions).
+These strategies assume the adversary has access to $W_T$ and the data that was used to obtain the proof, but no other information.
 Herein, we define $\ustep_k(W_i, X_i)$ to represent the update to go from $W_i$ to $W_{i+k}$ with data $X_i$.
 We utilize $\hat{W}$ to denote a weight created by the adversary.

 {\bf 3.1.
-Synthetic Adversarial Update:} The objective of the adversary is to create synthetic data $\hat{X}$ such that the following is possible (without loss of generality): $\hat{W}_{t+n} = \ustep_n(\hat{W}_t, \hat{X})$.
-Such synthetic data is termed an ``adversarial example'' by the authors.
-Since generating these adversarial examples requires additional computation, the adversary would perform $\hat{T}-1$ steps of legitimate training with $\hat{T} \ll T $, and utilize the adversarial update only for the update from $\hat{W}_{\hat{T}-1}$ to $W_T$ (ergo reducing the overall computational overhead); this is defined as ``Attack 1'' in Zhang \etal's work.
-However, the authors only conceptually describe the attack and do not evaluate it because they find it is difficult for the optimization to converge.
+Synthetic Adversarial Update:} The objective of the adversary is to create synthetic data $\hat{X}$ such that{, w.l.o.g,} the following is possible: $\hat{W}_{t+n} = \ustep_n(\hat{W}_t, \hat{X})$. {The synthetic data $\hat{X}$} is termed an ``adversarial example'' by the authors.
+Since generating these adversarial examples requires additional computation, the adversary {only performs} $\hat{T}-1$ steps of legitimate training with $\hat{T} \ll T $ {leaving enough computation for the single step from $\hat{W}_{\hat{T}-1}$ to $W_T$ so that the overall computation is still lesser than honest training.} {This is their ``Attack 1''.} However, the authors only conceptually describe the attack and do not evaluate it because they find it is difficult for the optimization to converge.
 Despite our best efforts, we also failed to have our implementation of this strategy converge and synthesize data that satisfies the adversary's objective.
-Thus, given that Zhang~\etal do not provide evidence that this attack strategy can succeed for the adversary, we do not consider it further in our work.
+Thus, given that \zhang do not provide evidence that this attack strategy can succeed for the adversary, {we will later provide an intuition as to why ``Attack 1'' is unlikely to succeed, but }we do not consider it further in our work.